openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 For the same reasons, this specification further recommends the use of `AES-256` if it is supported by all recipients, regardless of what the implementation would otherwise choose based on the recipients' preferences.
-This recommendation gives a clear and easy rule by which to use `AES-256`.
+This recommendation should be understood as a clear and simple rule for the selection of `AES-256` for encryption.
 Implementations may also make more nuanced decisions.

 # Additional considerations